bonitasoft/bonita-doc/md/tomcat-bundle.md

 * `setup/tomcat-templates/setenv.sh`: script to configure JVM system properties for Linux.
 * `setup/tomcat-templates/bonita.xml`: Tomcat context configuration for Bonita web application.
 Define data sources used by Bonita Engine.
 * `server/conf/catalina.properties`: modified to include lib/bonita folder to Tomcat classpath.
-* `server/conf/context.xml`: modified to add JTA support using Bitronix library.
+* `server/conf/context.xml`: modified to add JTA support using Narayana library.
 * `server/conf/logging.properties`: modified to create a log file dedicated to Bonita.
-* `server/conf/server.xml`: modified to add listener for Bitronix and h2 (see below for modification needed if you want to switch to another RDBMS).
+* `server/conf/server.xml`: modified to add listener for Narayana and h2 (see below for modification needed if you want to switch to another RDBMS).
-* `server/conf/bitronix-*.properties`: configuration files for Bitronix.
+* `server/conf/jbossts-properties.xml`: configuration files for Narayana transaction manager.
 * `server/lib/bonita`: extra libraries needed by Bonita.
-The following libraries are included: Bitronix JTA Transaction Manager, h2, SLF4J (required by Bitronix).
+The following libraries are included: Narayana JTA Transaction Manager, h2, SLF4J.
 * `server/request_key_utils`: folder containing script to generate license request keys (Subscription editions only).
 * `server/webapps/bonita.war`: the Bonita web application.
 * `setup/`: a tool to manage Bonita Platform configuration, stored in database instead of filesystem.
 Also ships a tool to centralize all the required Tomcat bundle configuration.